Friday, 22 September 2023

 It was a short walk from the airport to a large concrete building where the train left from.
 The walk went past a wooden beer hut and grassy area where people lay in the sun to wait for their flights.
 It all seemed very civilised.
 There was also a food stall with a sign outside proudly boasting the best wurst which seemed a fantastic contradiction in terms.

-The mother was now wise to the concept of old people train ticket concessions, but as exact change had to used it was too complicated to make use of the option.
+The mother was now wise to the concept of old people train ticket concessions, but as exact change had to be used it was too complicated to make use of the option.

 When the train arrived, it was packed.
 We pushed our way on and stood in the aisle for the journey, during which a couple tried to steal a wallet from a girls rucksack.
 She turned and saw just as the man had her wallet in his hand.
 She grabbed her stuff back and held her rucksack closely to her chest, visibly upset.
 All of us who had witnessed the incident did nothing.